-Like general phishing attacks, spear-phishing and whaling use emails from trusted sources to trick their victims.
+Like general phishing attacks, spear-phishing and whaling use emails from what appear to be trusted sources to trick their victims.
 Rather than casting a broad net, however, spear phishing targets specific individuals or personas.
 IT administrators and HR professionals are frequent targets because of the level of access they may have within the broader organization.

 Clone phishing attacks are less creative than spear and whale fishing, but still highly effective.
 This attack style has all of the core tenants of a phishing scam.
 However, the difference here is that rather than posing as a user or organization with a specific request, attackers copy a legitimate email that has previously been sent by a trusted organization .
 The hackers then employ link manipulation to replace the real link included in the original email to redirect the victim to a fraudulent site to deceive users into entering the credentials they would use on the actual site.

-An example of a phishing scam that has seen an uptick during the 2020 holiday season is a spoofed email from Amazon informing customers that they need to login to update their payment and shipping information to complete their order .
+An example of a phishing scam that saw an uptick during the 2020 holiday season is a spoofed email from Amazon informing customers that they need to log in to update their payment and shipping information to complete their order .